uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-2/index.md

 ---
 date: 2019-10-15
 title: Asynchronous JavaScript
-subtitle: Session 2 of JavaScript Chats
+subtitle: JavaScript Chats with ACM Hack Session 2
 description: >
   What does it mean for JavaScript to be asynchronous and event-driven?
 How do promises and callbacks work?
 Let’s find out in the second installment of